-St. Rita of Cascia is a powerhouse of a Saint.
+St. Rita of Cascia is a powerhouse of a fertility Saint.
 I really can’t fully describe the raw power of this Patron Saint of Infertility and Hopeless Cases.
 In all my years praying with the saints, I’ve never felt anything quite like my experience praying with her.
 If you’re trying to conceive and working against the odds, consider turning to St. Rita.

 My journey with St. Rita started when I was trying for my second miracle.
 I had started to develop a comprehensive list of Saints of Fertility & Infertility and I came across her in my research.
 I soon learned that the National Shrine (U.S.) for St. Rita was in Philadelphia and made plans to visit it.
 In the months before my visit I started praying to her regularly.